iteravirgo/bcsitera.github.io/apps/mcds-connector/docs/en-US/help.md

 MCDS is a service that stores company's business transactions in XBRGL format and allows to forward transactions to justified parties.

 Currently two types of transactions and parties are supported:
- - Sales transactions which can be forwarded to e-invoice operator
+ - Sales transactions, which can be forwarded to e-invoice operator
- - Payroll transactions which can be forwarded for reporting to Estonian Statistics
+ - Payroll transactions, which can be forwarded for reporting to Estonian Statistics

 ## Table of Contents
   - [Setup](#setup)